jasminelai/BENG183/finalpaper.md

 [Source](https://www.webmd.com/asthma/ss/slideshow-asthma-overview).

-Studying asthma from a Precision Medicine lens is particularly important because researchers have contended that the disease is heterogeneous, and is largely affected by environmental variables [2].
-With an estimated 300 million people that suffer from asthma, it is important to understand the different underlying mechanisms that cause the disease and treat individuals accordingly.
+Studying asthma from a Precision Medicine lens is particularly important because researchers have contended that the disease is heterogeneous, with different underlying mechanisms and outcomes, and is largely affected by environmental variables [2].
+With an estimated 300 million people that suffer from asthma, it is important to understand the differences between smaller subgroups of the disease, and treat individuals accordingly.

 ## 3. Precision Medicine in Asthma<a name="3"></a>
-#### 1) Phenotype Classification<a name="31"></a>
+### 1) Phenotype Classification<a name="31"></a>

 The first application we are going to explore is separating asthma subjects into groups based on phenotype.
 <p align="center">